miladrayka/ENS_Score/README.md

 Should be added.

 # Installation and Usage
 The needed information for installation is provided at *AllCodes.ipynb*.
 You can repeat all results of the paper by using *AllCodes.ipyn*b.
-Trained **ENS-Score**, because of its size, is not uploaded on GitHub.
-Reach out to authors to access the trained model.

 # Some Important Packages